CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 weight: 410
 toc: 4
 ---
-The first step in upgrading your NetQ installation to NetQ 4.0.0 is to upgrade your NetQ appliances or VMs.
+The first step in upgrading your NetQ installation to NetQ {{<version>}} is to upgrade your NetQ appliances or VMs.
 This topic describes how to upgrade this for both on-premises and remote deployments.

 ## Prepare for Upgrade